amercat37/thread-ledger/README.md

 gitignored — only the `.example` files are committed.
 PII handling for the vault itself is done by the memory-vault pipeline, not here.

+Only archive conversations that you are authorized to store and process, and follow applicable privacy requirements and workplace policies.

 ## Architecture

 A single script, `thread_ledger.py`: